Socialist Warsaw Walking Tour

 Ending point: Constitution Square

-Duration time: up to 3 hours
+Duration time: 3 hours